-- CLO1 comprehend the basic two-pole machine and identify the methods and assumptions in modelling of machines - CLO2 recognize the different frames for modelling of different AC machines and phase transformations - CLO3 write voltage, current and torque equations for different machines. - CLO4 Circuits model of a 3ph Synchronous motor and Voltage and current Equations in state space variable form
+- CLO1: To understand the basic two-pole machine and identify the methods and assumptions in modelling of machines - CLO2: Develop the different frames for modelling of different AC machines and phase Transformations - CLO3: Acquire the voltage, current and torque equations for different machines. - CLO4: Analyses the Circuits model of a 3ph Synchronous motor and Voltage and current Equations in state space variable form.